 In a new study conducted by Harvard, Chemnitz University (Germany) and Moi University (Kenya), which was published a month ago, a group of international researchers found that foot callus gives us better protection than shoes.
 Actually, they say, shoes have actually desensitized our feet, while changing the way we walk.
 And over time, that has drastically changed the human gait.

-Holowka who is a biological anthropologist at Harvard University says “These calluses do something that our footwear can’t.
+Holowka who is a biological anthropologist at Harvard University says “These barefoot running calluses do something that our footwear can’t.
 They protect our feet, but allow us to feel the ground,”

 Also in the same research, Lieberman is an evolutionary biologist who says “Callus thickness does not trade-off protection, measured as hardness and stiffness, for the ability to perceive tactile stimuli at frequencies experienced during walking.
 Additionally, unlike cushioned footwear, callus thickness does not affect how hard the feet strike the ground during walking, as indicated by impact forces.”